pfeerick/rak_common_for_gateway/README.md

 17.)
 Once GPS registers reliable signal (usually a few min after starting) you should see your Gateway on TTN map and tcpdump|grep 1700 should show valid radius packets.

-You should also see the Gateway version + EUI and other information on starting the concentrator, along with version without any errors..
+You should also see the Gateway version + EUI and other information on starting the concentrator, without any errors..
+If you see errors, check troubleshooting below.
 I have examples of journalctl log at: https://forum.pine64.org/showthread.php?tid=13682&highlight=pinedio

 [ will edit more soon please check back and feel free to add/fix anything that you notice to help us get Pine64 Gateway running properly! :) ]

+***TROUBLESHOOTING:

+The Things Network Gateway Commands (SSH/Shell access):
+Check the status of ttn-gateway (if selecting The Things Network Channel) service by issuing: systemctl status ttn-gateway
+Restart TTN Gateway:
+systemctl restart ttn-gateway
+Stop TTN Gateway:
+systemctl stop ttn-gateway
+Start TTN Gateway:
+systemctl start ttn-gateway

+Check gateway version/ID
+gateway-version

+Configuration:
+sudo gateway-config

+***Gateway failed to start concentrator?
+- Check packet forwarder config to ensure device location is correct: sudo gateway-config ---> edit packet-forwarder config
+* Ensure the SX120x_conf location in packet-forwarder config matches:

+{
+    "SX130x_conf": {
+        "com_type": "SPI",
+        "com_path": "/dev/spidev0.0",

+* Ensure the GPS location matches:

+/* GPS configuration */
+        "gps_tty_path": "/dev/ttyS2",
+        /* GPS reference coordinates */

+(anytime you edit packet-forwarder config, make sure to then restart packet forwarder)

+***GPS not registering location?
+- Consider running your GPS antenna closer to your window.
+GPS needs a direct line of sight.
+To test out GPS try looking at gpsmon or cat /dev/ttyS2
+(ensuring GPS functions before expecting gateway to read it is recommended)

 [/END EDIT PINE64 GATEWAY SETUP]
 ------------------------------------------------------------------